SHMSandaruwan/khes/README.md

     Make a database as dbkhes and import the sql file Use the credintials to login username= nipun@gmail.com password = nipun@123 That's it - load the homepage

+    use route /login to login to the system.

+    Thanks